Left Atrial Appendage Occlusion (LAAO)

 Risks

-Although there are several different left atrial appendage closure (LAAC) methods to treat atrial fibrillation (Afib), it’s important to remember that none of them actually cure Afib.
-If you undergo LAAC, you’ll still need to work with your doctor to manage the symptoms of Afib.
-LAAC procedures also don’t totally eliminate the possibility of blood clots.
-LAAC procedures are effective because they eliminate the possibility of blood collecting in the left atrial appendage (LAA), which is where most Afib-related blood clots form.
-Nevertheless, blood clots can still form elsewhere in the body and cause stroke or other problems.
+Although there are several different left atrial appendage occlusion (LAAO) methods to treat atrial fibrillation (Afib), it’s important to remember that none of them actually cure Afib.
+If you undergo LAAO, you’ll still need to work with your doctor to manage the symptoms of Afib.
+LAAO procedures also don’t totally eliminate the possibility of blood clots.
+LAAO procedures are effective because they eliminate the possibility of blood collecting in the left atrial appendage (LAA), where most Afib-related blood clots form.
+Nevertheless, blood clots can still form elsewhere in the body and cause a stroke or other problems.

 It's also important to understand that all procedures include the risk of complications.
-This means that during or after the procedure, a problem could develop.
-If you’re considering a LAAC procedure (or any procedure or surgery), you’ll want your doctor to explain what the possible complications are, how often they occur, and specifically how likely they are to occur in a patient like you.
+This means that a problem could develop during or after the procedure.
+If you’re considering a LAAO procedure (or any procedure or surgery), you’ll want your doctor to explain what the possible complications are, how often they occur, and specifically how likely they are to occur in a patient like you.

-One method for closing off the LAA is with ligation, where the opening to the LAA sac is closed by tying a loop around the opening and then tightening it until no blood can get in or out of the LAA.
+One method for closing off the LAA is ligation, where the opening to the LAA sac is closed by tying a loop around the opening and then tightening it until no blood can enter or exit the LAA.
 There are two types of LAA ligation: pericardial ligation, a minimally invasive procedure where the heart is accessed through tiny tubes called catheters, and surgical ligation, performed during open-heart surgery where your surgeon stitches the LAA closed.

 Risks of a pericardial ligation LAAC

-- At the beginning of the procedure, a transesophageal echocardiogram (TEE) will be performed to ensure there is no blood clot in the heart; however, it’s possible that during the procedure, a blood clot or air embolus could form in the catheter and be injected into the heart.
+- At the beginning of the procedure, a transesophageal echocardiogram (TEE) will be performed to ensure there's no blood clot in the heart.
+However, it’s possible that during the procedure, a blood clot or air embolus could form in the catheter and be injected into the heart.
 If this travels to the brain, it could cause a stroke.
 Your doctor will be aware of this risk and will take steps to minimize this risk.

 - It’s possible that the LAA could rupture while the device is deployed, which would require emergency heart surgery to repair.